Ergodicity of unipotent flows and Kleinian groups

 The groups $A$ and $N$ play important roles in dynamics as the right translation by $a_s$ on $X$ is the frame flow, which is the extension of the geodesic flow on $\T^1(\M)$ and $N$-orbits give rise to unstable horospherical foliation on $X$ for the frame flow.

-Fixing $o\in \bH^3$ stabilized by $K$, we denote by $\nu_o$ the Patterson-Sullivan measure on the boundary $\partial(\bH^3)$ associated to $o$ (\cite{Patterson1976}, \cite{Sullivan1979}), and refer to it as the PS measure.
-The PS measure coincides with the $\delta$-dimensional Hausdorff measure of the limit set of $\G$.
+Fixing $o\in \bH^3$ stabilized by $K$, we denote by $\nu_o$ the Patterson-Sullivan measure on the boundary $\partial(\bH^3)$, supported on the limit set of $\G$, associated to $o$ (\cite{Patterson1976}, \cite{Sullivan1979}), and refer to it as the PS measure.
+Sullivan showed that the PS measure coincides with the $\delta$-dimensional Hausdorff measure of the limit set of $\G$.
 Using the transitive action of $K$ on $\partial(\bH^3)=K/M$, we may lift $\nu_o$ to an $M$-invariant measure on $K$.

 {\bf Burger-Roblin measure} Define the measure $\tilde m^{\BR}$ on $G$ as follows: for $\psi\in C_c(G)$,